 4. Yokaloka

-Yokaloka’s ramen inspired Isabel Coixet in her series Foodie Love, in which the protagonist claims it is the best ramen of the world.
-Yoka Kamada is the Japanese restaurant that has been located in the Antón Martín Market for more than 15 years with its Yokaloka.
+Yokaloka’s ramen inspired Isabel Coixet in her series Foodie Love, in which the protagonist claims it is the best ramen in the world.
+Yoka Kamada is the Japanese woman who has been installed in the Mercado de Antón Martín for more than 15 years with her Yokaloka.

-It is the perfect place to enjoy a menu consisting of tonkotsu ramen , cooked for 12 hours slow fire, chicken gyozas and yokaloka (sushi set), accompanied by a good sake.
+It is the perfect place to enjoy a menu consisting of tonkotsu ramen , cooked for 12 hours over low heat, chicken gyozas and yokaloka (sushi set), accompanied by a good sake.
+And now it can also be done at the new location that has opened just minutes away from his market stall.

 💶 €€€€€